Tipsters are placing big bets on Thermo Fisher Scientific Inc. (TMO) Stock

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.10 percent of Thermo Fisher Scientific Inc. shares are owned by insiders, and 89.70 percent are held by financial institutions.
-Holmes Joseph R., the VP & Chief Accounting Officer at Thermo Fisher Scientific Inc. (TMO) has sold 759 shares of firm on Aug 09 at a price of $542.75 against the total amount of $0.41 million.
-In another inside trade, CASPER MARC N, Chairman & CEO of Thermo Fisher Scientific Inc. (NYSE:TMO) sold 10,000 shares of the firm on Aug 05 for a total worth of $5.4 million at a price of $539.93.
-An inside trade which took place on Aug 04, Chairman & CEO of Thermo Fisher Scientific Inc. CASPER MARC N sold 10,000 shares of firm against total price of $5.39 million at the cost of $539.05 per share.
+Currently, 0.10 percent of Thermo Fisher Scientific Inc. shares are owned by insiders, and 89.80 percent are held by financial institutions.
+Williamson Stephen, the Sr. VP and CFO at Thermo Fisher Scientific Inc. (TMO) has sold 22,550 shares of firm on Nov 02 at a price of $638.10 against the total amount of $14.39 million.
+In another inside trade, Stevenson Mark, Executive Vice President & COO of Thermo Fisher Scientific Inc. (NYSE:TMO) sold 26,925 shares of the firm on Nov 02 for a total worth of $17.18 million at a price of $638.03.
+An inside trade which took place on Nov 01, Executive Vice President & COO of Thermo Fisher Scientific Inc. Stevenson Mark sold 26,925 shares of firm against total price of $17.04 million at the cost of $632.69 per share.